gzhelezo/cs330-fall2019/assign/assign03.md

 - If the file in the request exists - return _200 OK_ and the file contents as the entity body in the HTTP response message.
 - If file doesn’t exist, send a properly formatted _404 Not Found_ error message.
 The requested files can live in the _current directory_.
 - [WebServer](WebServer.java) - in case you couldn't finish the initial code at class.
+- I will demo my version of the server before we go over the assignment.

 ### Extra Credit
 - Rewrite your server so that it can accept multiple connections (this allows the server to serve arbitrary number of clients).